tehRyley/CIS171-RyleyGreen/SubwayOrderSystem/README.md

 ## Analysis Steps

 Build a GUI that incorporates a user choosing
-Size of sandwich
+Size of sandwich,
-Type of bread
+Type of bread,
-Type of meat
+Type of meat,
-Type of cheese
+Type of cheese,
-Up to three veggies
+Up to three veggies,
-Type of Sauce
+Type of Sauce, and
 Salt & Pepper (Y/N)

 ### Design